julianswkang/julianswkang/README.md

 - 👋 Hi, I’m @julianswkang.
-I have zero programming experience, and currently employed as a physician assistant.
+I am currently employed as a physician assistant.
 - 👀 I’m interested in becoming a full-stack engineer.
-- 🌱 I’m currently learning via THe Odin Project
+- 🌱 I’m currently learning via THe Odin Project and Codesmith!
 - 💞️ I’m looking to collaborate on learning as much as possible, any projects!
 - 📫 How to reach me: email: julianswkang@gmail.com